Mention of 100,000 Ukrainian soldiers killed during war removed from address of Head of European Commission

 The official Twitter account of Ursula von der Leyen removed the previous video version of the appeal and published an edited one, also without mentioning the losses.
 The European Commission has not provided any explanation for this move.

-Russia must pay for its horrific crimes.
+Russia must pay for its horrific crimes.— Ursula von der Leyen (@vonderleyen) November 30, 2022

 We will work with the ICC and help set up a specialised court to try Russia’s crimes.

-With our partners, we will make sure that Russia pays for the devastation it caused, with the frozen funds of oligarchs and assets of its central bank pic.twitter.com/RL4Z0dfVE9— Ursula von der Leyen (@vonderleyen) November 30, 2022
+With our partners, we will make sure that Russia pays for the devastation it caused, with the frozen funds of oligarchs and assets of its central bank pic.twitter.com/RL4Z0dfVE9

 At the request of Ukrainska Pravda to comment on the assessment voiced by von der Leyen in the first version of her appeal, Bohdan Senyk, the head of the Public Relations Department of the Armed Forces of Ukraine, noted that the General Staff could not confirm this figure, and the losses of the Ukrainian army are official information and fall under the restriction of disclosure.